 About Vascular and Interventional Radiology

-Our radiologists at CORA use vascular and interventional radiology techniques to treat a multitude of diseases and conditions, which include:
+Our vascular and interventional radiologists treat a multitude of diseases and conditions, which include:

 - Cutting edge treatment of cancers by delivering chemotherapy directly from the artery feeding the tumor, delivering radioactive particles directly into the tumor from the feeding artery, or directly destroying tumors by inserting a needle which kills adjacent tumor cells with radiofrequency, microwaves or by freezing the tissue.